Chicago P.D. season 10: Development

 On February 27, 2020, it was announced that NBC had renewed Chicago P.D. through a tenth season.
 The season is set to contain the two-hundredth episode of the series.

 Casting

 In July 2022, it was reported by Deadline Hollywood that Benjamin Levy Aguilar, who plays Officer Dante Torres, had been promoted to a series regular after first appearing as a guest-star during the previous season.
 The following month, it was revealed by Variety that Jesse Lee Soffer, who had portrayed Detective Jay Halstead since the series debut in 2014, would be leaving early in the tenth season.
 Soffer made his final appearance with the third episode of the season, "A Good Man", on October 5, 2022.

+Awards

+On March 7, 2024, Episode 21, "New Life", won a Movieguide Award for "Best TV for Mature Audiences".

 Release and marketing

 On May 16, 2022, it was revealed that the series would keep its Wednesday 10:00 PM ET timeslot, continuing to lead out of fellow Chicago franchise series Chicago Med and Chicago Fire.
 On June 29, 2022, the season was given a premiere date of September 21, 2022.
 After previously being available to stream on Hulu, all episodes from the season will begin streaming exclusively on Peacock the day after each episode airs on NBC.